moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 ## Veronese
 Starting with the one that directly faces the Italian lady: *The Wedding Feast of Cana* by Paolo Veronese.
 In addition to being the largest painting of the Louvre, this monumental painting also depicts 130 different characters, enough for a game of "Where is Wall...Jesus ?".

-Two other Veroneses that should not be overlooked are *Supper at Emmaus*, after the biblical story of the Emmaus pilgrims who recognized and invited a recently resurrected Christ for supper, and *Jupyter Hurling Thunderbolts at the Vices*, which used to be a ceiling decoration at the Venitian Doge's Palace before being gifted to the Louvre.
+Two other Veroneses that should not be overlooked are *Supper at Emmaus*, after the biblical story of the Emmaus pilgrims who recognized and invited a resurrected Christ for supper, and *Jupyter Hurling Thunderbolts at the Vices*, which used to be a ceiling decoration at the Venitian Doge's Palace before being gifted to the Louvre.

 ## Titian and Tintoretto
 Somehow, there are even more Renaissance big names who have their work exhibited in the small *Salle des Etats*, such as the Titian and Tintoretto.
-These two Venitian artists are experts at using colours, be it the sfumato or the chiaroscuro, and their legacy was a source of inspiration for many futur artists, with Tintoretto being known today as the precursor of Baroque art.
+These two Venitian artists are experts at using colours, be it the sfumato or the chiaroscuro, and their legacy was a source of inspiration for many future artists, with Tintoretto being known today as the precursor of Baroque art.
 In this room you can take a look at Titian's *Pastoral Concert* and *Woman with a Mirror*, and Tintoretto's *The Coronation of the Virgin*.

 Instead of exiting the room through the large door that is behind the Mona Lisa, rejoin the *Grande Galerie* and keep walking until you find a little door on your right, take it.